Free Shipping on Orders over $75 to the Contiguous US

 Provide Shade for Livestock

-Cooling down livestock during the warmest days of summer is essential for the animals' health.
+Cooling livestock on the hottest days of summer is essential for animal health.
 Several methods for cooling down livestock include providing fans, shade, adequate water, shearing (if applicable), modifying feeding time, or wetting down the animals(4).
 Multiple methods will likely be required for the most effective cooling strategy.
-The needs and requirements will vary depending on the animal species and breed.
+Needs and requirements vary by animal species and breed.

 Adding portable shade to a grazing area or livestock pen/run is an easy and effective way to provide relief from direct sunlight.

-When providing shade for livestock, opt for a cover that has a higher light diffusion percentage and is lighter in color.
-Shade cloth is a great solution for portable shade structures because they are lightweight and breathable.
+When providing shade for livestock, opt for a cover with a higher light-diffusion percentage and lighter in color.
+Shade cloth is a great solution for portable shade structures because it is lightweight and breathable.
 They can also be attached to an existing structure as a lean-to or used to cover a portion of a run for additional shade.
-Knitted shade cloth can cover a large area and be cut to a custom size depending on the required coverage area.
+Knitted shade cloth can cover large areas and be cut to a custom size to meet the required coverage.

-Due to the knitted nature of the shade cloth, it won’t protect livestock from heavy rain or snow loads but may act as a partial wind block.
+Due to the knitted nature of the shade cloth, it won’t protect livestock from heavy rain or snow loads, but it may provide partial wind protection.

 Related: Caring for Chickens in Every Season